shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 <details>
 <summary>Step 4.4: If You Reuse Their Derivative Work – Your Obligations to Them</summary>

-* Platform Restriction: Just like your Licensee, you must only use their Derivative Work (or derivatives you make from it, typically based on the Provided Copy if one was furnished) on the "Permitted Platforms" as defined in the License (as per Clause 4.a of the License).
+* Platform Restriction: Just like your Licensee, you must only use their Derivative Work (or derivatives you make from it, typically based on the Provided Copy if one was furnished) on the "Permitted Platforms" as defined in the License.
-* Attribution to Them (the Licensee): This is crucial.
-You *must* provide attribution back to the creator of that Derivative Work (as per Clause 4.b of the License).
+* Attribution to the Licensee: You must provide attribution back to the creator of that Derivative Work.
-  * Use their primary channel name (e.g., the channel on a Permitted Platform where they published the Derivative Work, or as they otherwise indicated).
   * If they specified a preferred name for attribution when they notified you, use that.
+  * Otherwise, use their primary channel name.
   * Make the attribution clear, either visually or audibly.
-* While the VOD Reaction License does not specifically require you to notify the Licensee when you exercise your grant-back rights to reuse their Derivative Work, doing so can be a positive gesture.
+* While the VRL does not specifically require you to notify the Licensee when you exercise your grant-back rights to reuse their Derivative Work, doing so can be a positive gesture.
 </details>

 <details>